Self-care

 Emotional Release: As our nervous system regulates, we may breath out some of the extra air and chemicals in our body that built up when we were feeling more charged and activated; this can take the form of a breath wave - a kind of sigh, and systemic fascia and muscle release from head to foot where the whole body relaxes, sometimes even tears come if we have been very tense.
 It happens naturally.

-Conscious Breathing: Sometimes our body's stress response can benefit from a little extra support, if we've been suppressing our emotions as a way to cope.
-Some people find it beneficial to induce a more relaxed state through conscious breathing.
+Conscious Breathing: Some people find it beneficial to induce a more relaxed state through conscious breathing.
 This can be confused with controlling the breath, but we're not seeking to alter it significantly through force, rather we're gently exploring if another way of breathing might be possible.
 Whenever we breath consciously, the invitation is not to suck in or blow out lots of air in a stressful way, like we are forcing our bodies to do something.
 Instead you may want to imagine you are being asked to simply sip the air in little amounts, almost as if it's something you're curious about and want to savour.
+[Click here if you'd like suggestions for techniques that support conscious breathing in different scenarios.]

 Pause and Reflect